 Jaquan Brisker claims Mac Jones intentionally kicked him in Patriots-Bears

-Bears safety claims Mac Jones intentionally kicked him on this play originally appeared on NBC Sports Boston
+Jaquan Brisker claims Mac Jones intentionally kicked him on this play originally appeared on NBC Sports Chicago

 The New England Patriots' decision to bench Mac Jones after three offensive series wasn't the only controversy surrounding the second-year quarterback Monday night.